sfptotal/SFPTotal-Protocol/README.md

       001A000045585039364C30313120202020202020313130383039202068F00302
       45585452454D45204C5200000000000000000000000000000000000000000000

-Write password 0123 (HEX: 30h 31h 32h 33h) in Table A2 address 7B for SFP+ transceiver:
+Write password "0123" (HEX: 30h 31h 32h 33h) in Table A2h oofset 7Bh for SFP+ transceiver:

       w2A2007B0330313233

-Note: Write command should type without newline characters and spaces.
+#### Note: Write command should type without newline characters and spaces.
 Shifts are given for the convenience display of the material in the examples.